openflighthpc/concertim-cluster-builder/docs/cluster-type-generation.md

 component; (3) optionally generate the user data for that component.
 These are explained in more detail below.

-The build script will look for a file name `<component name>.yaml` in the [component templates directory](../examples/templates/components).
+The build script will look for a file named `<component name>.yaml` in the [component templates directory](../examples/templates/components).
 If one cannot be found, processing the cluster type is aborted with an error.
 If it is found it is copied to the cluster type's `component` directory.